invoke-ai/InvokeAI/docs/nodes/contributingNodes.md

 # Contributing Nodes

-To learn about creating a new node, please visit our [Node creation documenation](../contributing/INVOCATIONS.md).
+To learn about the specifics of creating a new node, please visit our [Node creation documentation](../contributing/INVOCATIONS.md).

 Once you’ve created a node and confirmed that it behaves as expected locally, follow these steps: